 - SPX Monthly continue in a upward run

 - Strong run in SPX Weekly

-- Technicals Model is positive for 38th day in a row
+- Technicals Model is positive for the 16th day in a row

-- SELL signals on 4 of 5 of Number of stocks above their 20/50 dma
+- BUY signals on 3 of 5 of Number of stocks above their 20/50 dma

-- There is negative divergence in the Model vs. SPX between late April and mid September, as well as 1 in October
+- There is negative divergence in the Model vs. SPX between late April and mid September, as well as 4 since October

 - Summation Index has been negatively diverging since last summer

 - SPX weekly has been negatively diverging for years